How many students attended the 2016 LYNX Camp?

 The priority deadline is March 31st.
 Students who apply by the March 31st priority deadline receive priority for admission and scholarships.

-Our final application deadline is May 15th.
+Our final application deadline for Sessions One and Two is May 15th.
 There is a strong liklihood that some of our programs will fill up before this date.
 Students are encouraged to apply by the priority deadline.

 What happens after I submit my application?